Belting or Singing with Power.

-Surveying the thousands of singers I have coached, I’d say that wanting to sing with volume and power is perhaps the second most common wish right behind the number one request which is expanded vocal range.
-Before we discuss what may prevent you from acquiring these illusive gems, let’s take a look at singing with power.
+After coaching thousands of singers, I would say that singing with volume and power is perhaps their second most common wish.
+The number one goal of singers is to achieve an expanded vocal range.
+Before we discuss what may prevent you from acquiring these elusive gems, let’s take a look at singing with power.

-“Belting” was originally musical theater lingo for singing in a full voice with enough power and projection, even without using a microphone, that a singer could be heard by audience seated in the back of the venue.
+“Belting” was originally musical theater lingo for singing in a full voice with enough power and projection to be heard by audience seated in the back of the venue.
+And that was even without using a microphone.
 Over the years it has come to mean singing loudly in “chest voice,” a term I prefer not to use because it can limit how you perceive your voice.

-As you may know from experience, powerful singing is a style often accompanied by its own punishment – strain, frequent throat clearing, hoarseness, laryngitis, throat discomfort or loss of upper range.
-In severe cases the result can be nodes (calluses on the inner rims of the vocal folds) or polyps (blisters on the top or underside of the vocal folds).
-Nodes and polyps are painfully restrictive of singing and may alter your voice permanently.
+As you may know from experience, powerful singing is a style often accompanied by its own punishment.
+It is more likely to produce strain, frequent throat clearing, hoarseness, laryngitis, throat discomfort or loss of upper range.
+In severe cases, improper belting can result in nodes or polyps.
+Nodes are calluses on the inner rims of the vocal folds.
+Polyps are blisters on the top or underside of the vocal folds.
+Nodes and polyps painfully restrict your singing and may alter your voice permanently.

 Metal and Rock singers often have the attitude that voice training will make them sound too “pretty” or force them to lose their unique identity.
 This is sometimes true if you study the wrong vocal technique.
 So not knowing what else to do, these singers bash and trash their voices resulting in canceled gigs and sometimes more severe consequences.